beancount/docs/docs/beancount_design_doc.md

 [^2]: There is an option called operating\_currency but it is only used to provide good defaults for building reports, never in the processing of transactions.
 It is used to tell the reporting code which commodities should be broken out to have their own columns of balances, for example.

 [^3]: In previous version of Beancount this was not true, the Posting used to have a ‘position’ attribute and composed it.
 I prefer the flattened design, as many of the functions apply to either a Position or a Posting.
 Think of a Posting as *deriving* from a Position, though, technically it does not.

+[^4]: Error handling has been a bit difficult so far but that's my fault.
+Certain types of errors will cause a core dump (I call abort()) but this hasn't been too bad yet because I output a suitable error message right before.
+However, I'm in the process of fixing this and this behavior should be gone shortly.
+See branch "unicode" that will deal explicitly with this.

+[^5]: TODO(mblais): The DisplayContext mechanism was created and some of the codebase was ported to it, but some of the code remains to be converted to use it.
+This is the case for the bean-query table render, for instance, which has its own mechanism, and for the web interface, which just hasn't had the code review yet.
+I'll close this ticket when that's done and completed.